-The wrongful death litigation process can result in a variety of different forms of financial compensation.
+The wrongful death litigation process can result in various forms of financial compensation.
 Under California law, compensation-based damages can include the recovery of any medical bills accrued by your loved one before their death (e.g., emergency room bills), funeral costs, and the lost future wages of the decedent.
 The future wages of a decedent may wind up being substantial, especially if your loved one was holding down a full-time job and contributing to the support of your family.
-Your lawyer can obtain a reasonable estimate of your loved one’s future wages by retaining the services of an experienced economist and introducing W-2s and tax returns from your loved one to substantiate the wage claim.
+Your lawyer can obtain a reasonable estimate of your loved one's future wages by retaining the services of an experienced economist and introducing W-2s and tax returns from your loved one to substantiate the wage claim.

 In addition to the economic harms described above, you can also pursue non-economic harms, including damages for the loss of a loved one's companionship and the pain and suffering you endured as a proximate result of your loved one's sudden, unexpected death.